 You have the right of appeal against a decision that you have not met the criteria in respect of any given year.
 The appeals procedure relating to pay progression will be the same as that set out for job planning.
 In the event of an appeal, it will be the University's responsibility to show why this decision was taken drawing, as necessary, on the views of your NHS Organisation.
-An appeal framework is set out in Schedule 1, 13.4 to this statement.
+An appeal framework is set out at points 4.2 to 4.13 of Schedule 1.